WestiferRobin/solar-conquest/README.md

     - Ship Interactions
     - Ship Conditions
 - Conquesting Algro => Inspired by => If RimWorld this is the story "developer"
+    - Overview
         - BF2: Galatic Conquest
         - Empire at War
+    - Colonies
         - Red Alert 2
         - Age of Empires 2
+    - Sims 4 => Controlling Prisms and Hedrons
+        - SpaceView
+        - LandView

 ## Factions and Races
 Note How Time Works: